pupilfirst/pupilfirst/docs/developers/heroku.md

 - `notify_and_delete_inactive_users` (daily) - checks for inactive users, notifies those who are a month away from deletion, and deletes notified users after the configured time.

 1. Add the _Scheduler_ add-on on Heroku.

    ```bash
    heroku addons:create scheduler:standard
    ```

 2. Open the _Scheduler_ dashboard for your app.

    ```bash
    heroku addons:open scheduler
    ```

 3. Add the the jobs using the _Add Job_ option in the dashboard.
-Schedule both tasks to run as per the requirements noted above.
+Schedule these rake tasks to run as per the requirements noted above.

 ## File storage using AWS